Understanding the invader-driven replicator dynamics: Discussion

+Although most of our results are independent of the specific distribution where the invasion growth rates of the species originate (Sections 2, 4, 5), some specific calculations such as probability of n-species coexistence were calculated for a particular distribution, namely the uniform (Section 3).
+Certainly in the future, it will be interesting to study other probability distributions and test how their properties will affect the distribution and statistics of the number of coexisting species for this type of replicator.

+Another direction that we did not pursue was to compute exactly the probabilities of certain invasion outcomes, whose criteria are derived in Section 4.
+This can be an interesting avenue for further extension and computation.

-Finally, with an application perspective in mind, we have pointed to several links of this type of special replicator with concrete biological systems.
+Finally, with an applications perspective in mind, we have pointed to several links of this type of special replicator with concrete biological systems.
 Indeed the replicator equation written in terms of pairwise invasion fitnesses (studied here) can be obtained under different models with the invasion matrix coefficients explicit functions of underlying trait asymmetries between the `player' species \citep{madec2020predicting,le2023quasi,gjini2023towards}.
-In particular, we provided the equivalence links with rank-one Lotka-Volterra systems, and with a specific epidemiological multi-strain SIS scenario with co-colonization/co-infection \citep{madec2020predicting,le2023quasi}.
+Beyond the original old known application for self-replicating macromolecules \citep{epstein1979competitive,paczko2024stochastic}, here, in particular, we provided the equivalence links with rank-one Lotka-Volterra systems, and with a specific epidemiological multi-strain SIS scenario with co-colonization/co-infection \citep{madec2020predicting,le2023quasi}.

-In the latter scenario, we have shown that this type of invader-driven replicator dynamics, leading to multi-strain coexistence, requires epidemiologically (bottom-up) the presence of special interactions between strains, namely either via pairwise susceptibilities to co-colonization, or variability between strains in co-colonization durations, resonating with our previous results \citep{le2022disentangling}.
+In the latter scenario, we have shown that this type of invader-driven replicator dynamics, leading to multi-strain coexistence, requires epidemiologically (bottom-up) the presence of special trait-mediated interactions between strains, namely either via pairwise susceptibilities to co-colonization, or variability between strains in co-colonization durations, resonating with our previous results \citep{le2022disentangling}.
 This finding supports co-colonization/co-infection as a coexistence mechanism in multi-strain endemic systems and infectious disease epidemiology, and here advances the key principles for such coexistence within the invader-driven replicator dynamics.